CSS-Windows/WindowsDiag/ADS/AUTH/readme.md

 Network tracing is enabled by default in the scripts.
 If you do not want a network trace, please REM it out.
 The default buffer size for network trace collection is 1024 MB, if you need a larger buffer then please edit the maxsize=xxxx value in the start-auth bat file, where the "netsh trace" command is being invoked.

-Please note that for for Client OS types the "InternetClient" sceanrio will be used to collect the network capture information, which also collects tcp, afd, webio, winhttp and wininnt logging in the netmon.etl file.
+Please note that for Client OS types the "InternetClient" scenario will be used to collect the network capture information, which also collects tcp, afd, webio, winhttp and wininet logging in the netmon.etl file.

 Crypt/Ncrypt/Dpapi: